Jeffrey John Wolf vs. Pedro Cachin: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Jeffrey John Wolf vs. Pedro Cachin Trends and Insights

-- Wolf has played 23.9 games per match (21.4 in best-of-three matches) in his 57 matches over the past 12 months (across all court types).
+- Wolf has played 57 matches over the past year across all court surfaces, and 23.9 games per match (21.4 in best-of-three matches).

-- In his 43 matches in the past 12 months across all court surfaces, Cachin is averaging 24.7 games per match (22.8 in best-of-three matches) while winning 49.3% of those games.
+- Cachin has played 43 matches in the past 12 months across all court surfaces, averaging 24.7 games per match (22.8 in best-of-three matches) and winning 49.3% of those games.

-- Dating back to 2015, Wolf and Cachin have not matched up on the court.
+- Wolf and Cachin have not matched up against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.